-search-replace command to replace strings in a selection of database tables.
-This is often handy for updating post content and options, such as when changing URLs on a VIP Go multisite.
+search-replace command can be used to replace strings in a selection of database tables.
+This is useful for updating post content and options, especially when changing URLs for sites on a WordPress multisite.

-There’s a bug in wp-cli right now that makes certain database commands not work as expected.
+There is a known bug in WP-CLI that makes certain database commands not work as expected.
 This guide clarifies the workarounds needed in different environments.

-Tip: Adding the parameter to the end allows you to easily remove it when running the final command.
+--dry-run option to the end of the command will make it easier to remove it when running the final command.

 Single-site install, entire site

 --all-tables-with-prefix: Enable replacement on any tables that match the table prefix (even if not registered on

 --all-tables: Enable replacement on all tables in the database, regardless of the prefix or

 --urlflag.
 This overrides